bsmth/content/files/en-us/web/svg/reference/attribute/spacing/index.md

 ---
-title: spacing
+title: SVG spacing attribute
+short-title: spacing
 slug: Web/SVG/Reference/Attribute/spacing
 page-type: svg-attribute
 browser-compat: svg.elements.textPath.spacing
 sidebar: svgref
 ---

-The **`spacing`** attribute indicates how the user agent should determine the spacing between typographic characters that are to be rendered along a path.
+The SVG **`spacing`** attribute indicates how the user agent should determine the spacing between typographic characters that are to be rendered along a path.

 You can use this attribute with the following SVG elements: